tdever/lolconfig/README.md

 # Lolconfig

-lolconfig is a lightweight way to configure your ruby app.
+Lolconfig is a lightweight way to configure your ruby app.

 ## Installation